 The project has financed construction of rustic rural lodges owned by local families who offer lodging to those visitors.
-Visitors can learn about traditional crops and farm practices as the families prepare meals made with the yields of their dooryard gardens.
+Visitors can learn about the project of the project of the project meals made with the yields of their dooryard gardens.
 The much-needed income that comes from the visitors helps encourage continuing conservation of the traditional crops.
-Local women have formed cooperatives that use the crops to make a variety of items offered for sale to tourists: handcrafted necklaces made from native variegated lima beans called "tortas," for example, and traditional sandals and decorative weavings from the fiber of the cabuyo ■ Continued from p 1 plant, a relative of agave.
-All this activity helps ensure the continuation of those ancient crops, so important to the people of Cotacachi, and to the continued success of the crops that we count on to feed ourselves in this country.
-The Agricultural Research Service is the chief in?house scientific research agency of the U.S. Department of Agriculture.
-You can read more about ARS discoveries at http://www.ars.usda.gov/news.
-And it's definitely not "just another day in the lab" for Dr.

-Karen Williams!
+Local women have formed cooperatives that use the crops to make a variety of items offered for sale to tourists; handcrafted necklaces made from native variegated lima beans called tortas.
+For example, and traditional sandals and decorative weavings from the fiber or the cabuyo plant in the sactivity helps ensure the continuation of those ancient crops, so important to the people of Cotacachi, and to the continued success of the crops that we count on to feed ourselves in this country.
+And it's definitely not "just another day in the lab" for Dr. Karen Williams!